Azure/batch-shipyard/docs/94-batch-shipyard-major-version-migration.md

 to the current working directory, i.e., `.`, if no other configuration file options are specified.

+#### `pool updateimages` Replaces `pool udi`
+The `pool updateimages` command will now update both Docker and Singularity images. `pool udi` command is deprecated and will be removed in a future release.

 ### General Configuration Changes
 #### `input_data` with `azure_storage`
 Due to the migration to `blobxfer 1.0.0`, any specification with data